bugrahanakbulut/SudokuSolver/README.md

 # SudokuSolver
-Produces solution for 9x9 sudoku puzzles.
+Recursive backtracking algorithm to solve 9x9 sudoku puzzles.
 Takes 2D int array as an input and write solution into console.

 Example Input :
 ```cs